jenniina/react-sub-site/README.md

-# React sub site for jenniina.fi
+# React SSR sub site for jenniina.fi

-This is a sub site for jenniina.fi that is built with React.
-It is a single page application that is used to display the React portfolio of Jenniina Laine.
+This is a server-side rendered sub site for jenniina.fi that is built with React and Vike (formerly Vite-plugin-ssr).
+The application features both server-side rendering (SSR) and static site generation (SSG) capabilities, providing excellent performance and SEO optimization while maintaining the interactive React portfolio of Jenniina Laine.

+## Architecture

+This application uses a modern SSR (Server-Side Rendering) architecture built with:

+- **Vike (v0.4.245)** - Modern SSR/SSG framework for Vite, providing server-side rendering and static site generation
+- **Vite (v6.0.0)** - Fast build tool and development server with HMR (Hot Module Replacement)
+- **React 18.3.1** - Frontend framework with modern features like concurrent rendering and automatic batching
+- **TypeScript** - Type safety and enhanced developer experience
+- **Node.js** - Server runtime for SSR and API endpoints

+### SSR Features

+- **Pre-rendering**: Static HTML generation for better SEO and faster initial page loads
+- **Client-side hydration**: Seamless transition from server-rendered HTML to interactive React components
+- **Client-side routing**: Fast navigation between pages without full page reloads
+- **SSR-safe components**: All components are designed to work both on server and client
+- **Optimized builds**: Automatic code splitting and optimization for production

 ## Content